panoptic-labs/docs/research/2024-11-18-comparing-uniswap-deribit-implied-volatilities/2024-11-18-comparing-uniswap-deribit-implied-volatilities.md

 - Applied the cross-correlation metric to examine the lead-lag relationship, revealing how closely Uniswap IV and Deribit DVOL move together over time and identifying if one measure consistently leads the other.
 - Conducted cointegration and FCVAR analysis to evaluate their long-term equilibrium relationship while accounting for long-memory effects.
 FCVAR captures both fractional integration and cointegration, highlighting whether one series persistently influences the other over time.

+You can access all the data, explore the code notebooks, and replicate our work directly through our public GitHub [repository](https://github.com/panoptic-labs/research/tree/main/_research-bites/20241118).

 ## Technical Comparison between Uniswap IV and Deribit Index Volatility

 ### Market Timeframe